-The drawback, however, is that it’s not open source and there’s a significant cost barrier to get the customizable codebase.
+However, the drawback is that it’s not open source, and there’s a significant cost barrier to get the customizable codebase.
 Access to the codebase can cost as much as $20,000.
-Failure to get that would mean you have to settle for their Saas option which provides no personalization besides a name and logo.
+Failure to get that would mean you have to settle for their SaaSs option, which provides no personalization besides a name and logo.

-It has built-in text chat so you don’t need to use a separate text chat API.
-It also supports screen share as well as multiparty video calls for group video conferencing.
+It has built-in text chat, so you don’t need to use a separate text chat API.
+The back-end also supports screen share as well as multiparty video calls for group video conferencing.

 Vidyo’s not an open-source product.
-It offers very little customization because they emphasize embedding their software into your app.
-That makes it similar to a Saas product with similar limitations to customization.
+It offers minimal customization because they emphasize embedding their software into your app.
+That makes it similar to a SaaSs product with limitations to customization.

-WebRTD is a free and open-source platform that enables real-time communication in web and native apps.
+WebRTC is a free and open-source platform that enables real-time communication in web and native apps.
 It has simple APIs that have been optimized to transmit audio, video, and data.
-Supported browsers are Firefox, Opera and Chrome on desktop and Android.
+Supported browsers are Firefox, Opera, and Chrome on desktop and Android.

 Native support is also available for Android and iOS. macOS and Windows are not supported.

-The set up of this API is more involving than the others, but it’s very customizable.
+The setup of this API is more involved than the others, but it’s very customizable.

 OpenTok is a cloud-based WebRTC platform.
 While WebRTC is an open-source, the software that powers OpenTok is not.
 With that being said, it offers all the customization potential you’d have on your own WebRTC deployment.

-Owned and developed by TokBox, OpenTok also allows you to integrate video, voice, text messaging, and screen sharing into your app on the web, iOS, Android and Windows.
+Owned and developed by Vonage, OpenTok also allows you to integrate video, voice, text messaging, and screen sharing into your app on the web, iOS, Android, and Windows.
 It doesn’t support macOS.

-OpenTok supports HIPAA compliant app development.
-The developer building your app is responsible to configure the app in accordance with HIPAA requirements.
+OpenTok supports HIPAA-compliant app development.
+The development company building your app is responsible for configuring the app per HIPAA requirements and choosing the appropriate tech stack.

 Dr+ On Demand is powered by Twilio Programmable Video API.
-It works on all browsers without users having to install any plugin, and on both iOS and Android.
+It works on all browsers without users installing any plugin and on iOS and Android.

-It integrates with platform APIs like iOS CallKit, ARKit and more.
+It integrates with platform APIs like iOS CallKit, ARKit, and more.
 This makes it very versatile with many possible functionalities you can add to your app.
-It’s extremely agile and can easily be scaled from starter to enterprise instantly.
+It’s incredibly agile and can easily be scaled from starter to enterprise instantly.